peethree/finance/README.md

 Incorporates Python code, SQL, Flask with session authentication, HTML and Bootstrap

-"""Note that the functions in helpers.py are not my work, as well as the log-in and -out functions.
-Starter code ©2022 Harvard, David J. Malan"""
+"""Note that the functions in helpers.py are not my work, as well as the log-in and -out functions."""
+""Starter code ©2022 Harvard, David J. Malan""